 Even though every major political party talks about making the Women Reservation Bill a reality, and have proudly put it in their manifesto, the Bill is still gathering dust, and discourse on political empowerment of women by the political parties is mere lip service.

-Lack of ticket seekers, when winnability claims get questioned this becomes the next safe excuse, and certainly the most bogus argument.
+When winnability claims get questioned this becomes the next safe excuse, and indeed the most bogus argument.
 When political parties claim to have women wing in their organization, how can one accept the lack of ticket seekers as a legitimate claim?
-Debunking this claim is the huge increase in the number of independent women candidates over the last 20 years in the Assembly and Parliament elections, indicating how keen women are in fighting elections and being part of political process.
+Debunking this claim is the huge increase in the number of independent women candidates over the last 20 years in the Assembly and Parliament elections, indicating how keen women are in fighting elections and being part of the political process.

 Make no mistake, India needs inclusivity in its lawmaking process and today lawmaking is almost an exclusive men club in which views of 50% population of this nation are excluded.